soilwise-he/SoilWise-documentation/tech/docs/technical_components/transformation.md

 ## Technology & Integration

-We plan to deploy the needed capabilities to the SWR using two technologies:
+We have deployed to SWR

-- [GDAL](https://gdal.org/index.html){target=_blank} is a very robust conversion library used in most FOSS and commercial GIS software.
-It provides a wealth of format conversions and can handle reprojection.
-In cases where no structural or semantic transformation is needed, a GDAL-based conversion service would make sense.
 - [hale studio](https://github.com/halestudio/hale/){target=_blank} is a proven ETL tool optimised for working with complex structured data, such as XML, relational databases, or a wide range of tabular formats.
 It supports all required procedures for semantic and structural transformation.
 It can also handle reprojection.
 While Hale Studio exists as a multi-platform interactive application, its capabilities can be provided through a web service with an OpenAPI.

+Furthermore, we plan to deploy
+- [GDAL](https://gdal.org/index.html){target=_blank} is a very robust conversion library used in most FOSS and commercial GIS software.
+It provides a wealth of format conversions and can handle reprojection.
+In cases where no structural or semantic transformation is needed, a GDAL-based conversion service would make sense.

 In some cases, the two services may be chained in a single workflow.